-You can sell products such as; laptops, computers, computer accessories, phones, phone accessories among others.
+You can sell products such as; laptops, computers, computer accessories, phones, and other accessories.

 6. Offer Consultation Services

-Include your contact details on your Tech blog, Create a contact us page, and call to action button for people to easily get in touch with you so that you can offer your consultation services.
+Include your contact details on your Tech blog; create a contact us page and a call to action button for people to easily get in touch with you so that you can offer your consultation services.

 7. Sponsored Posts

 With sponsored posts, you get paid to post other peoples’ content on your blog.
-You can sign up for programs like Flyout that avail you with sponsored posts.
+You can sign up for programs like Flyout that offer sponsored posts.

 You find posts on your dashboard for you to approve or disapprove for posting on your blog.

-Posting Sponsored content on your site can have a downside since you do not have that much power of controlling what your readers will be presented with.
+Posting Sponsored content on your site can have a downside since you do not have that much power to control what your readers will be presented with.

-The best monetization channels for a technology blog will entirely depend on the type of tech blog you have started.
+The best monetization channels for a technology blog depend entirely on the type of tech blog you have started.

-Essentially, Affiliate marketing and display ads are some of the best ways you can monetize your tech blog.
+Essentially, Affiliate marketing and display ads are some of the best ways to monetize your tech blog.

-With Affiliate marketing, even with fewer amounts of traffic, you could be earning yourself a decent amount of money.
-But with display ads, you need to be having tons of traffic to your site, and it is an excellent source of monetizing your tech blog.
+With Affiliate marketing, even with less traffic, you could earn a decent amount of money.
+But with display ads, you need to have tons of traffic to your site, which is an excellent source of monetizing your tech blog.

-After that, you will start getting the fruits of blogging which is the income.
+After that, you will earn income from your efforts and start getting the fruits of blogging.